csik/4240_Syllabus/mp2.md

 <h3>Overview</h3>

 <p>Contemporary life in the US and many other nations is deeply influenced by computational platforms: code and algorithms that shape what we do, how we communicate, and what we know.
-In this miniproject, you will make an argument for a change to the design of a contemporary computational platforms with widespread effect, which will result (according to your argument) in an improvement in the social impact of that platform. <b>The change will be at the level of code, i.e. a technical change to the algorithms on which the system relies</b>, rather than, for example, a change to how the system is advertised and promoted.</p>
+In this miniproject, you will make an argument for a change to the design of a contemporary computational platform with widespread effect, which will result (according to your argument) in an improvement in the social impact of that platform. <b>The change will be at the level of code, i.e. a technical change to the algorithms on which the system relies</b>, rather than, for example, a change to how the system is advertised and promoted.
+It should be a discrete, incremental change, of the type we descibed in our Sweeney example from lecture, that should not require the platform to significantly change its mission or business model.</p>

-<p>You will make this argument in the form of an op-ed, i.e. a brief, structured argument that is accessible to, and influential for, a wide audience.</p>
+<p>You will make this argument in the form of an op-ed, i.e. a brief, structured argument that is accessible to, and influential for, a wide audience.
+Op-eds are written to these wide audiences with the hope that the audience can contribute to pressuring for change, or be part of the change themselves.
+They may also be written to those in power at the same time, but not exclusively.</p>

 <p>Skills for this miniproject will be covered in section on Oct.
 6 (writing an op-ed) and Oct.
 13 (making a technical change to an infrastructure).
 Please review also your lecture notes from Sept.
 28, Oct.
 3, Oct.
 5, and the associated readings for more background.</p>